Reviewed by Ro Huntriss, Registered Dietitian

-Physical activity can improve conditions in the gut so that anti-inflammatory bacteria can thrive.13
+Physical activity can improve conditions in the gut so that anti-inflammatory bacteria can thrive.12

-Exercise can even effect the types of bacteria that thrive in your intestine.
+Exercise could even affect the types of bacteria that thrive in your intestine.

-Especially if you can combine it with getting into a different environment – running in a woods versus running on a treadmill, for example.14
+Especially if you can combine it with getting into a different environment – running in a woods versus running on a treadmill, for example.13

-It can also prevent constipation by making sure the muscles in the gut keep contracting and moving food through.15
+It can also prevent constipation by making sure the muscles in the gut keep contracting and moving food through.14

-Early research on animals has found that stress can impact the natural make-up of gut microbiota, and that it can be affected by bad bacteria (enteric pathogens).16
+Early research on animals has found that stress can impact the composition of the gut microbiota and that this can have an effect on the host, (i.e the person experiencing stress).15

 Believe it or not, our brain and gut are connected, even if they happen to be at completely different ends of our body.